SystemsApproach/security/infra.rst

-by encoding connection state in the sequence number included in the SYN+ACK they send back to the client—a "SYN cookie" of sorts—and then allocate connection state locally only after the client goes to the trouble of correctly ACK'ing that packet.
+by encoding connection state in the sequence number included in the SYN+ACK they send back to the client—a "SYN cookie" of sorts—and then allocate connection state locally only after the client goes to the trouble of correctly ACKing that packet.
 This is a variant of the first countermeasure in that it forces the attacker to use additional resources.